thatgirldorian/Pixel-to-Em-Converter-with-JavaScript/README.md

 This is a simple converter that converts your pixels to em.
 I coded it in JavaScript.

 Where a user leaves one field empty, I added an alert to remind them to fill in both fields so the converter does not throw any errors.

+Below is a simple screenshot of what it looks like: